 The reason why this technique makes our cut is that video content is more engaging, not to mention the fact that it’s extremely versatile.
 Videos can be used on your website, but also on social media posts, emails (via link), ads, and other channels.

 For your video ads to have the right impact, you need to make sure that it portrays you like a knowledgeable expert.

 Besides the accuracy and usefulness of the content, also remember that your audience will judge the production quality and assume they reflect your company as a whole.

-Comparing Digital Strategies for B2C and B2B Companies
+Comparing Digital Marketing for B2C and B2B Companies

 Business-to-consumer (B2C) and business-to-business (B2B) companies target completely different audiences, which means that their marketing techniques are very different.

 So, even though digital marketing is suitable for both types of industry, you should choose the best channels based on which category your business is in.